jebofponderworthy/windows-tools/README.md

 ## RUNALL.CMD:  download, verify by hash, and run nearly all of the below

-[RUNALL is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/RUNALL.CMD) which, if run as administrator, will download, verify integrity by hash, and run OWTAS first, then TOSC, then OVSS, and then CATE.
+[RUNALL is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/RUNALL.CMD) which, if run as administrator, will download, verify integrity by hash, and run TweakNTFS first, then OWTAS, then TOSC, then OVSS, and then CATE.
 The result is a distinct performance hike on any current Windows machine.

 For compatibility, hashing is done using the command-line CERTUTIL tool (capturing text output to PowerShell code run within CMD), instead of Get-FileHash.
 SHA256 is in use.

-TweakNTFS is separated, because unlike the others, it should not be run in RAM-stressed situations.

 ## TweakNTFS: Tweak NTFS for Performance and Reliability

 FSUTIL is a Windows command with amazing abilities.
 In [TweakNTFS](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/TweakNTFS.ps1) we have it used programmatically within PowerShell to produce a fairly well-balanced approach, performance increase with reliability increase too, for all NTFS volumes currently mounted.
-We also have [RunTweakNTFS.CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/RunTweakNTFS.CMD) to automatically download, verify by hash, and run it.

 ## CATE: (C)lean (A)ll system and user profile (T)emp folders, (E)tcetera